 Choose a school that is close to home and you can save a fortune on living expenses.
 It might not be as fun as having a place of your own but it is the frugal move.
 You will be glad that you did it when you graduate with a small loan debt.
 In the end, your friends will be moving home to cope with their loan debt while you will be moving out on your own.

 This is becoming an increasingly popular option as even major universities are offering degree plans online.
 It used to be a bit of a stigma getting your degree online but they are all doing it now due to the huge cost savings.
 It will allow you to save money on tuition and be more flexible with where you live and when you go to school.
 It will also make it easier to work a bit during school to further eliminate loan debt.

 - Earn Credits In High School

-It is actually quite easy to get a little ahed on courses in high-school.
+It is actually quite easy to get a little ahead on courses in high-school.
 Students get their choice of classes to take as long as they meet the basic requirements.
 A motivated student can easily satisfy the requirements needed for graduation and then start working on college credits.
 A student could potentially leave high school with enough credits to start college as a Sophomore.
-That is a whole year where they would not need to take out loans.
+That is a whole year where they would not need to borrow money.